 At the heart of the movie, Riley Keough’s (Mad Max: Fury Road, Hold the Dark) captivating performance perfectly complements the atmosphere.
 Her emotional unravelling drives the movie’s suspense much in the same way as Catherine Deneuve’s work in Repulsion.
 Simply put, The Lodge doesn’t work nearly as well without Keough, who deserves mention alongside other recent strong female performances in horror.
 Not much is expected of Richard Armitage who factors less into The Lodge’s main arc.
 Both child actors – Jaeden Martell (It, It Chapter Two) and Lia McHugh – make memorable impressions.
 McHugh stands out courtesy of a performance that seems well beyond her years.
 And Alicia Silverstone’s (The Crush) small role is a reminder of her talent.

-In spite of the truncated nature of 2020 so far, The Lodge is (and would be) a strong candidate for one of the year’s best horror movies.
+No sophomore slump here for Franz and Fiala.
+In what was a truncated year for new releases, The Lodge was a strong candidate for one of the year’s best horror movies.
 The quietly unsettling atmosphere, haunting and often dreamlike visuals, and strong performances set it apart.
 Similar to their previous effort, Goodnight Mommy, The Lodge places directors Veronika Franz and Severin Fiala on the same trajectory as another “elevated horror” filmmaker, Ari Aster.
 Though it requires patience, The Lodge and its open ending will gnaw at viewers long after the credits roll.

 THE PROFESSOR’S FINAL GRADE: A